100 Black Men of Ghana: Empowering the Next Generation

 Thomas Dortch III

-Point of Contact for National Communication Serving as the bridge for national outreach and communication, Thomas ensures that our message and mission are effectively represented across networks and partnerships guiding the Ghana interest chapter to success.
+Serving as the bridge for national outreach and communication, Thomas ensures that our message and mission are effectively represented across networks and partnerships guiding the Ghana interest chapter to success.

 Nii Nortey Nsuro, Oblantaa Mantse I

-Chairman of the Board As both a traditional leader for OSU and organizational strategist, Nii Nortey offers cultural guidance, governance, and operational leadership.
+As both a traditional leader for OSU and organizational strategist, Nii Nortey offers cultural guidance, governance, and operational leadership.
 He bridges tradition with modern growth while maintaining a strong philanthropic partnership with the Office of Diaspora Affairs of Ghana.

-Acting President Rev Johnnie helps leads the organization's initiatives, driving the mission forward with dedication and experience.
+helps leads the organization's initiatives, driving the mission forward with dedication and experience.

-Wayne Francis
+Wayne A. Francis

-Vice President Wayne supports organizational development and governance, helping shape strategy and execution to strengthen programs and community impact.
+Wayne supports organizational development and governance, helping shape strategy and execution to strengthen programs and community impact.

 James Allison Jr.

-Treasurer James oversees the organization’s financial strategy and accountability, ensuring transparency and sustainability in all our initiatives.
+James oversees the organization’s financial strategy and accountability, ensuring transparency and sustainability in all our initiatives.

 Ken Francis

-Director of Diaspora Affairs & Relationships Ken builds and strengthens ties between the diaspora and Ghana, fostering meaningful partnerships and cultural exchange that expand our global impact.
+Ken builds and strengthens ties between the diaspora and Ghana, fostering meaningful partnerships and cultural exchange that expand our global impact.
 Helping the organization cross brand with other NGOs in Ghana such as Ghana to the Moon, SharK island Foundation and more

 Emil D Acolatse

-Director of Membership and Vetting D ensures robust membership growth and maintains the integrity of our organization's vetting processes, fostering a strong and reliable community.
+D ensures robust membership growth and maintains the integrity of our organization's vetting processes, fostering a strong and reliable community.